SatriaAkbarRizki/Auto-Absen-UNSAM/README.md

 Hayoo what you doing hah? be productive don't be lazy

 ## Roadmap
-- Maybe create program legal? like this but only notif when absent class coming soon
+- ~Maybe create program legal? like this but only notif when absent class coming soon~
+- ~Sending succes/error script running using email~
+- Maybe Nextime me will create browser have login and check status script or integrate on whatapps/telegram